dccircuit/IGME-235-Fall-2019/exercises/links.md

 1. Link from the image page to the **index.html**.

-1. Add an additional link to the source info only on the index page by adding a fragment name to the URL of the index page.
+1. Add an additional link (from the image page) to the source info area on the index page by adding a fragment name (you made one at the end of last exercise) to the URL of the index page.

 1. Make an external link to the page on MobyGames

-1. Change that link so that it creates a new window when clicked.
+1. Change that link so that it creates a new window when clicked.  (probably bad practice, but we still want you to see how it's done).

 ## If you get done early: